jim-collier/x9git/README.md

 ## Summary

 If you're reading this, you probably know how to use Git.

 You probably also understand that it's complex, mostly because it's so flexible.

-Git is so flexible because it supports a wide variety of workflows, team sizes, and very narrow/hard edge-cases of conflict resolution.
+It's so flexible because it supports a wide variety of workflows, team sizes, and the necessary subcommands to do anything/everything - including very narrow/hard edge-cases of conflict resolution.

+Git has about 82 porcelain commands.

+Gitsby has 11.

+- (*Granted, many developers don't interact with native bare `git` that much anymore - as it's integrated into IDEs, and AI coding agents.
+And it can be painful.
+Gitsby eases that pain.*)

-Gitsby vastly simplifies Git, by:
+Gitsby shrinks Git's command set by:

 - Applying an "opinionated" workflow, and ignoring the myriad other ways of doing the same thing.

 - By acknowledging that (arguably) some ≈90% of Git's complexity is devoted to to covering about ≈10% of edge use-cases, and purposely ignoring most of them.
 (That is to say, not pretending they never happen - just not trying to be the tool to solve them if and when they arise.)

+- Commands are oriented around *project goals* (e.g. "what do I want to happen with these changes?"), rather than *administrative tasks*.

+	- It's a subtle but important distinction.

+	- And it means that Gitsby commands don't map 1:1 with Git commands (but do line up with many common real-world "best practice" use cases of Git).

-Gitsby and Git are 100% compatible and interchangeable.
+👉 Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible and interchangeable.

-- *In fact in large projects, you'll still need raw `git` to resolve some sticky situations that `gitsby` purposely doesn't try to tackle (in order to keep-it-simple and "do one thing well").*
+- *In fact in large projects, you may still need to use raw `git` to resolve some sticky situations that `gitsby` purposely doesn't try to tackle (in order to keep-it-simple and "do one thing well").*

-100% compatible with GitHub and GitLab.
+👉 Gitsby is 100% compatible with GitHub and GitLab.

+👉 Note that [GitButler](https://gitbutler.com/) is *not* fully interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
+It manages its own metadata, that doesn't mix well with git-based tools that moves HEAD or rewrites history.

 ## General attributes